Computing asymptotic invariants with the Ricci tensor on asymptotically flat and hyperbolic manifolds: Equality in the asymptotically flat case

-as $R$ tends to infinity (note that the second term in the left-hand side does not tend to zero at infinity as the scalar curvature of $h$ may not be uniformly integrable).
+as $R$ tends to infinity (note that the second term in the left-hand side does not tend alone to zero at infinity as the scalar curvature of $h$ may not be uniformly integrable).
 As $(\delta^e)_0^*X=0$, the last term in \eqref{eq2.1} can be treated in the same way and it is $o(1)$, too.
 One concludes that, in the case $X$ is the radial field,

-It remains to apply Michel's analysis over the annulus $\Omega_R$:
+We now argue as in Michel's analysis (see Equation \eqref{eqn.michel}) but over the annulus $\Omega_R$:

-(the boundary contribution at $r=\tfrac{R}{4}$ vanishes again since $h=e$ there).
-Taking into account $\delta^eX=-n$, our asymptotic decay conditions, the assumptions on $\chi$, and $\tau>\tfrac{n-2}{2}$, the $\mathcal{Q}$-term tends to $0$ at infinity (for the very same reason that made it integrable in Michel's analysis) and one gets
+But the boundary contribution at $r=\tfrac{R}{4}$ vanishes since $h=e$ there, and moreover, taking into account $\delta^eX=-n$, the assumptions on $\chi$, our asymptotic decay conditions, and $\tau>\tfrac{n-2}{2}$, the integral containing the $\mathcal{Q}$-term tends to $0$ when $R$ goes to infinity, for the very same reason that made it integrable in Michel's analysis.
+Thus, one gets eventually: